MACPA

 path 2 CURRENT

-path 3 PROPOSED
+New: path 3

 Pass CPA Exam + earn a bachelor’s degree (with a minimum concentration in accounting or business) + 2 years of relevant professional experience